-Ross William Ford is Scotland's most-capped forward of all time, overtaking the record held by Scott Murray since 2007 when he earned his 88th cap in the national team's away win over Italy in the 2015 Summer Tests.
+Ross William Ford is Scotland's most-capped Scotsman of all time, overtaking the record held by Chris Paterson since 2011 when he earned his 110th appearance against Fiji in the third test of the 2017 summer tour.

 Ross won his first senior cap for Scotland when he was introduced as a replacement during the opening match of the 2004 Autumn Tests against Australia at Murrayfield.

 It was over a year before he made his second appearance, reward for a solid season with the Border Reivers, when he came on as a replacement against Wales in the 2006 RBS Six Nations.

 More than two years after his debut – following nine replacement appearances – he had his first Scotland start against France in Paris on the final day of the 2007 RBS Six Nations Championship.

 He was again in the starting XV for the next international, the World Cup warm-up in which Scotland beat Ireland 31-21 at Murrayfield, and he continued as first-choice against South Africa two weeks later.